And welcome back, music lovers, thrill seekers, conversationalists all across the fruited plain.

 We raise money to cure leukemia and lymphoma and the blood cancers.

-It's it's mixed emotions.
+It's mixed emotions.

-And excuse me, the the telephone number, if you want to donate by phone, is 877-379-8888.
+And the telephone number, if you want to donate by phone, is 877-379-8888.

-Or believe me, the simplest way, and it's safe, you have to sweat it, is go to my website, www.rushlimbaugh.com, and you can be done with it there.
+Or believe me, the simplest way, and it's safe, you have to sweat it, is go to my website, www.rushlimbaugh.com.

 Just one click, go in there, make the donation.

-Credit cards uh are accepted and and they're safe.
+Credit cards are accepted and they're safe.

-No other charities will get this uh information.
+No other charities will get this information.

-It's the easiest and it's the most efficient way to donate, and nobody has to send you anything as if you call the number.
+And nobody has to send you anything as if you call the number.

 We've got one hour.

-Well, actually, no, we got more than that, but we got one hour to uh hype it, as we say.
+Well, actually, no, we got more than that, but we got one hour to hype it, as we say.

-Yes, I was I was getting there, uh left sleeve.
+Yes, I was getting there, left sleeve.

-But the uh some you don't have to give sixty or three hundred dollars.
+But you don't have to give $60 or $300.

 Look at the number of people we have in this audience.

-Uh everybody just gave a dollar.
+Everybody just gave a dollar.

-Uh we would set a record.
+We would set a record.

-Uh uh it it's so don't don't be embarrassed if uh if you don't have sixty or three hundred.
+So don't be embarrassed if you don't have 60 or 300.

-I always get worried when we mention those two figures because people think that they have to get at least sixty.
+I always get worried when we mention those two figures because people think that they have to get at least 60, give 60 for it to matter.

 And that's not the case at all.